What businesses can do to support social justice

 3 Ways your business can support social justice

 - Rethink recruitment by identifying and removing barriers to success for Black employees.
-Hiscox will continue to focus recruitment efforts at historically Black colleges and universities and use diverse panels for interviews.
+Actively recruiting at historically Black colleges and universities (HBCUs) and using a diverse panels for interviews are two approaches to take.

-- Support your employees by allowing those who choose to safely demonstrate or volunteer to take an extra PTO day.
-You can also offer that extra day to anyone who needs a mental health break right now.
+- Support your employees y allowing those who choose to organize or volunteer for social justice causes to take an extra PTO day to do so.
+You can also offer that extra day to anyone who needs a mental health break.

 Spread the word among other businesses